mlatcl/deepnn/_lectures/2021-02-01-generalization-and-neural-networks.md

   institution: University of Cambridge
   url: http://inverseprobability.com
 abstract: >
-  This lecture will cover the Robins Munroe approach to optimizatin, differing it from classical approaches and highlighting its advantages for big data.
+  This lecture will cover generalization in machine learning with a particular focus on neural architectures.
+We will review classical generalization and explore what's different about neural network models.
 talkscam:
 venue: Computer Laboratory, William Gates Building, Room TBA
 time: